Hund's coupling-assisted ferromagnetic percolation transition in a multiorbital flat band: Introduction

-In this article, we study a two-layer system consisting of a $p_x$- and $p_y$-orbital honeycomb layer together with a triangular lattice $f$-orbital layer.
-When the chemical potential of the $f$-orbital layer is appropriately tuned, the system features a flat band spanned by localized states centered on each $f$ orbital.
-We show that when this band is the highest energy band, the system admits a percolation representation in the presence of Hund's coupling between the $p$ orbitals despite violating the condition in Ref. [\onlinecite{Mielke1993a}] that at most two states overlap on site.
+In this article, we show that the combination of Hund's physics and flat band physics can allow a percolation representation to be found for multiorbital systems.
+We construct a two-layer model consisting of a $p_x$- and $p_y$-orbital honeycomb layer together with a triangular lattice $f$-orbital layer.
+For appropriate chemical potential difference between the layers, the system features a flat band spanned by localized states centered on each $f$ orbital.
+We show that when this band is the highest energy band and at least half filled, the system admits a percolation representation in the presence of Hund's coupling between the $p$ orbitals.
+This result goes beyond Mielke and Tasaki's scheme \cite{Mielke1993a} and allows three localized states to overlap on site, which is useful for honeycomb lattice systems.

 The remainder of this article is organized as follows.
-In Section \ref{sec:model}, we introduce the multi-orbital model, find the condition under which the model admits two bands, and discuss the localized single-particle states.
-In Section \ref{sec:perc}, we first review the percolation representation in Ref. [\onlinecite{Mielke1993a}] and then extend it to our multi-orbital system with Hund's coupling.
+In Section \ref{sec:model}, we introduce the multiorbital flat band model with intraorbital Hubbard interactions and Hund's coupling.
+We then discuss the localized single-particle flat band states that will be useful for establishing the percolation representation.
+In Section \ref{sec:perc}, we first review Mielke and Tasaki's scheme for percolation representations, then prove a Hund's coupling-assisted percolation representation using the localized flat band states for our multiorbital system, and finally present Monte Carlo simulation results for the ferromagnetic percolation transition.